Smallpox

-Smallpox was an infectious disease caused by Variola virus (often called Smallpox virus), which belongs to the genus Orthopoxvirus.
-The last naturally occurring case was diagnosed in October 1977, and the World Health Organization (WHO) certified the global eradication of the disease in 1980, making smallpox the only human disease to have been eradicated to date.
+Smallpox was an infectious disease caused by the variola virus, which belongs to the genus Orthopoxvirus.
+The last naturally occurring case was diagnosed in October 1977, and the World Health Organization certified the global eradication of the disease in 1980, making smallpox the only human disease to have been eradicated.

 The initial symptoms of the disease included fever and vomiting.
 This was followed by formation of ulcers in the mouth and a skin rash.
 Over a number of days, the skin rash turned into the characteristic fluid-filled blisters with a dent in the center.
 The bumps then scabbed over and fell off, leaving scars.
 The disease was transmitted from one person to another primarily through prolonged face-to-face contact with an infected person or rarely via contaminated objects.
 Prevention was achieved mainly through the smallpox vaccine.
-Once the disease had developed, certain antiviral medications could potentially have helped, but such medications did not become available until after the disease was eradicated.
+Once the disease had developed, certain antiviral medications could have helped, but such medications did not become available until after the disease was eradicated.
 The risk of death was about 30%, with higher rates among babies.
 Often, those who survived had extensive scarring of their skin, and some were left blind.

 The earliest evidence of the disease dates to around 1500 BCE in Egyptian mummies.
 The disease historically occurred in outbreaks.
 It was one of several diseases introduced by the Columbian exchange to the New World, resulting in large swathes of Native Americans dying.
 In 18th-century Europe, it is estimated that 400,000 people died from the disease per year, and that one-third of all cases of blindness were due to smallpox.
 Smallpox is estimated to have killed up to 300 million people in the 20th century and around 500 million people in the last 100 years of its existence.
-Earlier deaths included six European monarchs, including Louis XV of France in 1774.
+Earlier deaths included multiple European monarchs.
 As recently as 1967, 15 million cases occurred a year.
-The final known fatal case occurred in 1978 in a laboratory in the United Kingdom.

 Inoculation for smallpox appears to have started in China around the 1500s.
 Europe adopted this practice from Asia in the first half of the 18th century.
 In 1796, Edward Jenner introduced the modern smallpox vaccine.
-In 1967, the WHO intensified efforts to eliminate the disease.
+In 1967, the World Health Organization intensified efforts to eliminate the disease.
 Smallpox is one of two infectious diseases to have been eradicated, the other being rinderpest (a disease of even-toed ungulates) in 2011.
 The term "smallpox" was first used in England in the 16th century to distinguish the disease from syphilis, which was then known as the "great pox".
 Other historical names for the disease include pox, speckled monster, and red plague.

-The United States and Russia retain samples of variola virus in laboratories, which has sparked debates over safety.